 Tactics you can use:

 Write news releases with search engines in mind and include the keywords your business identified.

-Offline, and much like your content, when talking to news outlets, reporters, influencers or any external party, the one talking should include those keywords.
+Offline, and much like your content, when talking to news outlets, reporters, influencers, or any external party, the one talking should include those keywords.
 Keep this consistent in your organization as well.
 By “training” all employees to use a certain language (keywords), increases the chances of various blog posts and articles consisting of those keywords along with your company name and a link to your site.
 If done correctly, this could all work together and become a great way to gain inbound links to your site which is necessary for SEO.

 If you have a blog, keep it up to date!
 Consistently posting on your company’s blog puts you in a favorable position with search engines.
-Your blog can work double time when you mesh important keywords into blog posts.
+Your blog can work double-time when you mesh important keywords into blog posts.
 Doing this will force your blog to work as a communications tool as well as a visibility tool.

 With this crossover, how does one effectively manage each and every task?
-Well, just like any real life relationship, communication is key.
+Well, just like any real-life relationship, communication is key.
 As the SEO team works more closely with your PR team the two departments will need to communicate.
 A LOT.
 What you don’t want to happen is have each team perform the same task without the other one being updated with developments.
-Communicate while working on joint projects otherwise you will be duplicating the workload.
+Communicate while working on joint projects otherwise, you will be duplicating the workload.

-It’s no secret that engaging content which is targeted at the correct audience won’t just increase brand awareness, but it will also encourage people to share.
+It’s no secret that engaging content that is targeted at the correct audience won’t just increase brand awareness, but it will also encourage people to share.
 Content has really become the glue that binds SEO and PR together.
 These, at the core, are the two main goals of any search engine optimization or public relations professional.
-Additionally, any relationship a PR expert makes with an influencer could be a game change for your SEO team.
+Additionally, any relationship a PR expert makes with an influencer could be a game changer for your SEO team.
 In its simplest, joint PR and SEO goals may develop stronger digital marketing plans which assist in ultimately spearheading brand visibility.